- Indoor and Outdoor

 Yes, there is an onsite restaurant and snacks are available.

-The Irish Workhouse Centre has not told us if they are fully wheelchair friendly.
+No, The Irish Workhouse Centre is not wheelchair friendly.

-The Irish Workhouse Centre has not told us if they are fully pushchair friendly.
+No, The Irish Workhouse Centre have stated they are not pushchair friendly.

 The Irish Workhouse Centre has not told us if they are dog friendly.

 Such nice people 5 out of 5 stars

 This place was a lovely surprise.
 Workhouses are a bit heavy for my liking for the kids but the Guide was so friendly (made us a brew and all) and there was so plenty to look at inside from exhibits to old artefacts.FergalDuffy